ArctosDB/documentation-wiki/_how_to/How-to-Create-Edit-an-Accession.markdown

 ---
 title: How To Create and Edit Accessions
 layout: default_toc
+author: Emily Braker
+date: 2016-02-27
 ---

-# How to Create Accessions
+# How to Create and Update Accessions

 _(Based on a guide initally developed by April Payne, Northern Michigan University)_